BigBird7827/Red_Alert/README.md

 The simulator emphasizes chain-of-command interaction, situational awareness, and moral judgment under pressure.
 No two runs are exactly alike; each scenario contains multiple branches and outcomes, reflecting the unpredictability of command in deep space.

-At the heart of the interface lies **LCARS (Library Computer Access/Retrieval System)** — Starfleet’s adaptive computer framework that governs every starship operation from helm control to environmental regulation.
+At the heart of the interface lies **LCARS (Library Computer Access/Retrieval System)** — Starfleet’s adaptive computer framework that governs every starship operation from helm control to food replication.
 The simulation’s layout, color logic, and workflow emulate LCARS’ minimalist, touch-driven design, creating an environment instantly recognizable to *Star Trek* officers and fans alike.

 ---